 - The best places to stay in Tenerife, a guide for all budgets

 1. Playa de las Teresitas

 Let’s start with this beautiful beach on the Northern part of the island of Tenerife.
 Playa de las Teresitas is right next to Santa Cruz, the capital of Tenerife, and definitely belongs to one of the most beautiful beaches of Tenerife.
 Like I said before, it is one of the few beaches of Tenerife that has white sand.

 How come?
-More than a hundred of years ago, Playa de las Teresitas also had black sand and tiny rocks.
+More than a hundred years ago, Playa de las Teresitas also had black sand and tiny rocks.
 But in the 1950s several beaches in Tenerife kept disappearing as locals would use the sand for construction work.
 So the city of Santa Cruz decided to build an artificial beach instead.
-Since black sand was too expensive due to its scarcity on the island the Spanish government bought Sand from the Western Sahara.
-White sand also has the advantage that its more appealing to tourists who were not used to the typical black sand in Tenerife.
+Since black sand was too expensive due to its scarcity on the island the Spanish government bought Sand from Western Sahara.
+White sand also has the advantage that it’s more appealing to tourists who were not used to the typical black sand in Tenerife.

 Why do I think that you should visit Playa de las Teresitas in Tenerife?
-First of all, it is very family friendly.
+First of all, it is very family-friendly.
 The beaches in Tenerife are usually very wild and the current is strong.
-And most of the times it will be quite a struggle to get there as climbing rocks is involved.
+And most of the time it will be quite a struggle to get there as climbing rocks is involved.
 But Playa de las Teresitas is just outside of Santa Cruz and it is easy to reach it by public transport, too.
 Just take bus (guagua) 910 from Intercambiador Laguna to Las Teresitas.

 By the way, if you plan on taking the bus in Tenerife (quite reliable and affordable) you can find timetables here.

 2. Check out the “Piscinas Naturales” in Tenerife